jiaoly/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Longyin Jiao, a a Ph.D student of PhD student in Aerospace Science and Technology in Beijing Institude of Technology.
-My research interests include Fluid Physics, Flow Control andComputational Fluid Dynamics. .If you are interesting in my work, you can browse the CV
+My research interests include Fluid Physics, Flow Control and Computational Fluid Dynamics. .If you are interesting in my work, please browse the CV